Global linear convergence of Evolution Strategies with recombination on scaling-invariant functions: Abstract

 \section{Abstract}

-Evolution Strategies (ES) are stochastic derivative-free optimization algorithms whose most prominent representative, the CMA-ES algorithm, is widely used to solve difficult numerical optimization problems.
-We provide the first rigorous investigation of the linear convergence of step-size adaptive ES involving a population and recombination, two ingredients crucially important in practice to be robust to local irregularities or multimodality.
+Evolution Strategies (ESs) are stochastic derivative-free optimization algorithms whose most prominent representative, the CMA-ES algorithm, is widely used to solve difficult numerical optimization problems.
+We provide the first rigorous investigation of the linear convergence of step-size adaptive ESs involving a population and recombination, two ingredients crucially important in practice to be robust to local irregularities or multimodality.

-We investigate convergence \new{of step-size adaptive ES with weighted recombination} on composites of strictly increasing functions with continuously differentiable scaling-invariant functions with a global optimum.
+We investigate the convergence of step-size adaptive ESs with weighted recombination on composites of strictly increasing functions with continuously differentiable scaling-invariant functions with a global optimum.
 This function class includes functions with non-convex sublevel sets and discontinuous functions.
-We prove the existence of a constant $r$ such that the logarithm of the distance to the optimum divided by the number of iterations\del{ of step-size adaptive ES with weighted recombination} converges to $r$.
+We prove the existence of a constant $r$ such that the logarithm of the distance to the optimum divided by the number of iterations converges to $r$.
 The constant is given as an expectation with respect to the stationary distribution of a Markov chain---its sign allows to infer linear convergence or divergence of the ES and is found numerically.

 Our main condition for convergence is the increase of the expected log step-size on linear functions.
-In contrast to previous results, our condition is equivalent to the almost sure geometric divergence of the step-size \new{on linear functions}.
+In contrast to previous results, our condition is equivalent to the almost sure geometric divergence of the step-size on linear functions.

 \keywords{Evolution Strategies; Linear Convergence; CMA-ES; Scaling-invariant functions; Foster-Lyapunov drift conditions.}